Vaccines, pills and data offer some Christmas cheer in face of Omicron advance - NewsBreak

 “Let’s be careful not to extrapolate what we are seeing in South Africa across the continent, or across the world,” Africa Centres for Disease Control (CDC) chief John Nkengasong said.

-Nevertheless, U.S. stock indexes and yields on U.S. Treasuries both climbed on Thursday, partly on new optimism.
+Nevertheless, U.S. stock indexes and yields on U.S. Treasuries both climbed on Thursday, partly on new optimism after Omicron helped ratchet up market volatility for much of the last month of 2021.

 “Today is a very calm day.
 It’s the relief over Omicron apparently not being as bad as we feared,” Ryan Detrick, chief market strategist at LPL Financial, said.

+Even as Omicron has begun leaving an imprint on parts of the U.S. economy, economists say it so far seems unlikely to prevent a second straight year of above-trend growth.

-First identified last month in southern Africa and Hong Kong, Omicron is becoming dominant in much of Europe including Britain, where daily new infections have soared beyond 100,000.
+First identified last month in southern Africa and Hong Kong, Omicron is becoming dominant in much of Europe including Britain here, where daily new infections have soared beyond 100,000.

-In France, daily coronavirus cases - currently close to 90,000 - could rise into the hundreds of thousands in January, a scientific adviser to President Emmanuel Macron said on Thursday, while Germany reported its first Omicron death and Serbia reported its first Omicron case.
+France had its worst-ever day in terms of new COVID-19 cases on Thursday, with more than 91,000 recorded, while Germany reported its first Omicron death.

-In Italy, the first Western country to be hit by the pandemic last year, the National Health Institute said Omicron would soon predominate, while Greece banned public Christmas festivities to curb its spread.
+In Italy, the first Western country to be hit by the pandemic last year, all public New Year’s Eve celebrations were banned, while Greece banned public Christmas festivities.
 Both countries also made outdoor mask-wearing mandatory.

+In the United States, millions of Americans pushed ahead with holidays including cross-country flights.
+Authorities said 2,081,297 passengers were screened through the nation’s airports on Wednesday, 144,000 more than on the same date in 2019 before the pandemic.

-Imperial College London researchers reported evidence of a comparable 40%-45% reduction in hospitalisation risk.
+Imperial College London here researchers reported evidence of a comparable 40%-45% reduction in hospitalisation risk.

-Britain recorded a record number of new coronavirus cases on Thursday as Omicron swept the country, with the daily tally reaching 119,789 from 106,122 a day earlier.

 UKHSA boss Jenny Harries said this was “an encouraging early signal”, but added: “this is early data and more research is required to confirm these findings”.

-"The available data that we have indicates that both paxlovid and molnupiravir are effective against Omicron," said Patrizia Cavazzoni, adding that both interfere with how the virus replicates, a process that is not altered across variants.
+Both pills worked, said Patrizia Cavazzoni, a top FDA official, adding that both interfere with how the virus replicates, a process that is not altered across variants.

 ‘DON’T OVER-INTERPRET’